 \(T_d\) is a time-scale that characterizes how long the channel impulse response remains significantly spread in delay due to the combined effects of diffusion and stochastic advection.
 It depends on the separation between the transmitter and the receiver because increasing the distance increases the particle transit time, during which diffusion and random wind fluctuations accumulate.
 Using (\ref{eq:T_d_definition}) and a symbol duration of \(T_{\mathrm{sym}}\), the diffusion-advection channel can be classified as

 For symbol durations exceeding the channel dispersion time, the dominant portion of the channel impulse response is confined within a single symbol interval, resulting in reduced inter-symbol interference.
 In contrast, when the symbol duration is shorter than the dispersion time, significant portions of the impulse response extend beyond one symbol period, leading to persistent ISI.
 The channel dispersion time \(T_d\) is introduced as a design-relevant time scale that quantifies the effective memory of the diffusion–advection channel.
 It provides a guideline for selecting symbol durations such that the majority of the channel-induced temporal spreading is contained within a single symbol interval.
 It follows from (\ref{eq:T_d_definition}) that increasing the wind variance $\sigma^{2}_v$ increases the channel dispersion time, thereby extending the effective channel memory and necessitating longer symbol durations to limit ISI.
 Conversely, increasing the mean wind speed \(\mu\) reduces the dispersion time by accelerating coherent transport, which confines the impulse response in time and enables higher symbol rates.
 This distinction reveals that reliable airborne particle communication requires directed advection, where transport is dominated by a consistent mean flow component.
 Under such directed flow conditions, particles experience reduced temporal spreading during propagation.
-This regime therefore enables predictable arrival structure and bounded channel memory, which are essential for reliable pulse-based communication.
-In contrast, advection characterized by large variance but weak mean flow lacks directional dominance and leads to increased dispersion.
+This regime therefore enables a predictable arrival structure and bounded channel memory, which are essential for reliable pulse-based communication.
+Conversely, advection characterized by high variance and a weak mean flow lacks directional dominance, resulting in increased dispersion.